 Q. How do you handle shrinkage from green parts to sintered parts ?

-This is all calculated in DM's software.
-Users simply load their part geometry and DM's software determines how much to expand the geometry so it shrinks to the correct size after sintering.
+This is all calculated in DM's Fabricate software.
+Users simply load their part geometry and Fabricate determines how much to expand the geometry so it shrinks to the correct size after sintering.
 The shrinkage amounts are well characterized over decades of use in the MIM industry.